by Elastic Email May 28, 2024

 • Privacy: There is minimal privacy with unencrypted emails as they are sent in plain text, making them easy targets for interception and unauthorized reading.

 • Common use: Most standard email services send messages without encryption, which is generally sufficient for non-sensitive, everyday communications.
+However, for sensitive data, consider encrypted email services and always get a VPN to secure your connections.

 • Non-encrypted emails in practice: Ordinary emails sent via providers like Gmail, Yahoo, or Outlook that do not have encryption enabled are typically unencrypted.